ReDI-School/intro-java/lesson9/java_stdlib.md

 }
 ```

-Using the method, ask the user for some strings and then print a random one.
+By using the method, ask the user for some strings and then print a random one.

-## Using dates
+## Use dates

-Using the class `java.time.LocalDate` and `Period` implement the following exercises.
+Use the class `java.time.LocalDate` and `Period` implement the following exercises.

 The classes are documented [here](https://docs.oracle.com/javase/8/docs/api/java/time/LocalDate.html).
 and [here](https://docs.oracle.com/javase/8/docs/api/java/time/Period.html).